chipsalliance/Caliptra/SECURITY.md

 workgroup at the [Vulnerabilities.caliptra-wg@lists.chipsalliance.org](mailto:Vulnerabilities.caliptra-wg@lists.chipsalliance.org) mailing list of exactly what information leaked and to whom.
 A retrospective will take place after the leak so we can assess how to not make the same mistake in the future.

-If the member continues to leak information and break this policy, the member will be removed from the list.
+If the member continues to leak information and break this policy, the member is removed from the list.

 More details of how vulnerabilities are handled can be found in our [Security incident management process](#security-incident-management-process) section.